Terradue/doc-developer-sandbox/source/developer/debug.rst

   You learnt how to insert an Exit function in your run executable, and to visualize the associated log message generated from the task completion.

-Here is the related piece of code of the run executable:*
+Here's the related piece of code of the run executable:

 .. literalinclude:: src/dcs-hands-on/src/main/app-resources/hands-on-2/bash/my_node/run
    :language: bash